Surrey Beekeepers Association

-Practical sessions for beginners and members are held on Saturday afternoons and on Wednesday evenings.
-Due to the typical size of the class and numbers of colonies available early in the season, initially there will be a choice of Wednesday or Saturday (ie one or the other).
+We aim to start in mid-late April and sessions continue throughout the summer on Saturday afternoons and on Wednesday evenings.
+Due to the typical size of the class and number of colonies available early in the season, initially there will be a choice of Wednesday or Saturday (ie one or the other).
 Once we get deeper into the season there should be more flexibility.

 Fees and Application

-Fees covering tuition, course notes and handouts, and refreshments:
+Fees covering tuition, course notes & handouts, and theory course refreshments:

-If you just wish to learn about bees and beekeeping or are undecided if you want to keep bees, you can choose to attend just the theory course (and perhaps decide later about the practical sessions).
+If you just wish to learn about bees and beekeeping or are undecided if you want to keep bees, you can attend just the theory course and perhaps decide later about continuing with the practical sessions.
 Similarly, if you have already attended a suitable theory course, you may wish to join the practicals, but please contact us for advice first.

 The course is always very popular and places are limited – early application is recommended!